 Benefits of GMOs

-It is suggested that GMO crops can deliver higher crop yields which could help in the fight towards food security across the globe⁴.
-With about 795 million people in the world not having enough food to lead a healthy active life⁵, the possibility that some crops might help produce more foods sounds very appealing.
+It is suggested that GMO crops can deliver higher crop yields which could help in the fight towards food security across the globe .
+With about 795 million people in the world not having enough food to lead a healthy active life , the possibility that some crops might help produce more foods sounds very appealing.

-Golden Rice is a variety of rice which has been modified to include the genes responsible for producing the precursor of vitamin A. This would be an effective way of countering global vitamin A deficiency rates given more than half of the world’s population has rice as a core part of their diet⁷.
+Golden Rice is a variety of rice which has been modified to include the genes responsible for producing the precursor of vitamin A. This would be an effective way of countering global vitamin A deficiency rates, given that more than half of the world’s population has rice as a core part of their diet .

 Concerns with GMOs

 GMOs can have a detrimental effect to local biodiversity.
-Typically, a variety of organisms in farms can help control pests.
-In GM farms though, the genetic homogeneity of the crops, contributes to the decline in biodiversity and increases the vulnerability of crops to climate change, pests and diseases.
+Typically, a variety of organisms on farms can help control pests.
+In GM farms though, the genetic homogeneity of the crops contributes to the decline in biodiversity and increases the vulnerability of crops to climate change, pests and diseases.